lsst-dm/dm_dev_guide/team/drp.rst

 Shared Stack
 ------------

-The Tiger cluster has access to regularly-updated installations of the LSST “stack” through the shared :file:`/scratch/gpfs` filesystem.
+The Tiger cluster has access to regularly-updated installations of the LSST Science Pipelines (the “stack”) through the shared :file:`/scratch/gpfs` filesystem.
 The stack is automatically updated every Thursday evening (i.e., 24h after a new weekly gets cut).
 To initialize the stack in your shell, run:

 .. code-block:: shell